 Cover the frosting with a sheet of cling film directly touching the surface, allow to cool completely, stirring occasionally, until stiffened to a spreadable consistency – it should take around an hour.

 Once the sponges have cooled completely, and the frosting has thickened, place the sponge onto a cake stand line with foil preferably a turning cake server.
 Using a palette knife, spread the frosting, cover the entire cake, swirling, creating designing snow balls and smoothing as you go.
 Decorate with mixed berries and candles if you are making it a birthday cake.
-Serve, or leave somewhere cool or in the fridge until ready to serve (see Make Ahead).
+Serve, or leave somewhere cool or in the fridge until ready to serve (see Note).

 Make the sponges up to 24 hours ahead and keep in an airtight container in a cool place, or freeze wrapped in cling film for up to 1 month.
 The finished cake will keep chilled, covered with cling film, for up to 4 days.
 Bring to room temperature before serving.